 The Polish tailor Vestum produces liturgical vestments, mitres, fabrics and other sewn items for the sacred liturgy.
-Their portfolio is substantial, with many commissions from across the globe.
+Vestum's portfolio is substantial, with many commissions from across the globe.
 Their custom creations come in many styles, including conical chasubles.
-Below is an assortment of a variety of their creations.
-Be sure to check out their website to see all the many items and styles they offer.
-They even create Gothic albs with apparel; very interesting rare to find.
-They also have a unique array of stunning Renaissance fabrics that they offer.
+Below is an assortment of a variety of work created in their studio.
+Be sure to check out their website to see all the many items and styles offered.
+They even create Gothic albs with apparel - very interesting and rare to find.
+In addition, be sure to check out the unique array of stunning Renaissance fabrics offered on their site.
+Readers are encouraged to make a purchase and support this important work.

 Below is an example of a solemn set.